-© 2013 ACVoice.
+© 2014 ACVoice.
 All Rights Reserved.

-(Liya Rechtman)–I was shocked, and deeply offended by Professor Dumm’s article published in The Student last week titled “The Elephant in The Room.”
-I would like to take this opportunity first to debunk Dumm’s conspiracy theory with regard to the Sexual Misconduct Oversight Committee’s report and then to discuss the effect of his statements about athletes.
+(Liya Rechtman)–I was shocked and deeply offended by Professor Dumm’s article published in The Student last week titled “The Elephant in The Room.”
+I would like to take this opportunity to first debunk Dumm’s conspiracy theory with regard to the Sexual Misconduct Oversight Committee’s report and to then discuss the effect of his statements about athletes.

 I am addressing his points first and foremost as an Amherst college student.
 I write secondarily as a student representative both on the Sexual Misconduct Oversight Committee and formerly on the Sexual Respect Task Force.
 Finally, I respond to Professor Dumm because I am a friend to many members of the campus community who were hurt by the misinformed theories and misplaced anger displayed in last week’s article.

 Professor Dumm says that he does not presume to know the minds of the members of the committee.
-Yet he goes on to suggest that we were addled and mesmerized by the big wallets of alumni and uninterested in creating a safer campus if it meant chastising athletics.
-Not only is this charge incredibly disrespectful to his colleagues and students who worked tirelessly on the report, but it is quite frankly detrimental to open dialogue when any position one disagrees with immediately becomes linked to a broader conspiracy.
-As a member of the committee, I can attest to the fact that alumni funds never once came up as a possible obstacle to finding the true perpetrators of rape culture nor was pressure of any kind brought to bear on our deliberations.
+Yet he goes on to suggest that we were addled and mesmerized by the big wallets of alumni and uninterested in creating a safer campus, if it meant chastising athletics.
+Not only is this charge incredibly disrespectful to his colleagues and students who worked tirelessly on the report, but it is also quite frankly detrimental to open dialogue, when any position one disagrees with immediately becomes linked to a broader conspiracy.
+As a member of the committee, I can attest to the fact that neither alumni funds came up as a possible obstacle to finding the true perpetrators of rape culture nor was there pressure of any kind brought to bear on our deliberations.
 I do not presume to know the mind of Professor Dumm as he wrote this article, but I only hope that he does not treat all policy proposals with that level of cynical abuse because I cannot imagine how that could contribute towards the betterment of our community.

-In his article Professor Dumm decries the line in the report that stated our view that it is “counterproductive to indict any one demographic.”
+In his article, Professor Dumm decries the line in the report that stated our view that it is, “counterproductive to indict any one demographic.”
 And in response he reiterates old claims that athletes, because they embody certain physical and social attributes commonly associated with masculinity, perpetrate rape with more frequency than other demographic groupings.
 There are certainly athletes who assault and harass.
 The effect of this sexual disrespect can and often is compounded by the social reinforcement they receive from their friends and teammates.

 However, for every Jordan Johnson, there’s a Dominique Strauss-Kahn.
 Assault, unfortunately, is not limited to any one community or performance of masculinity.
 Instead, it is prevalent throughout many (I might say ‘all’) subcultures.
-The effect, therefore, of focusing on one, highly visible, community and using that as our cultural scapegoat is two-fold:
+The effect, therefore, of focusing on one, highly-visible, community and using that as our cultural scapegoat is two-fold:

-First, accusations like Professor Dumm’s enable us to lose sight of, and therefore de-regulate, other communities.
-Yes, there have been assaults by members of athletic teams.
-But there also have been reported cases of assault perpetrated by members of organizations that run the gamut from the debate team, to the theater program, to the a capella groups, to the organic farming and sexual health communities.
+First, accusations like Professor Dumm’s enable us to lose sight of, and therefore, de-regulate other communities.
+Yes, there have been assaults by members of athletic teams, but there also have been reported cases of assault perpetrated by members of organizations that run the gamut from the debate team, to the theater program, to the a capella groups, to the organic farming and sexual health communities.
 Not to mention, of course, the rape and harassment within the queer community.
 It was on behalf of the survivors of these assaults that, I advocated for a broader perspective in my capacity as a member of the committee.